Sinhaaz/Accenture-Data-Analytics-and-Visualization-Virtual-Internship/README.md

  ## Task - 4
  ### Present to the Client:
- **Present your powerpoint presentation to the client and deliver the insights**
+ **Present your powerpoint presentation to the client and deliver the insights of your analysis**